gogre/irgo/README.md

 ...*a group is a set of clusters whose shadows are contiguous*

 **4. Perform group life-and-death analysis**
  foreach group do
 ...make boardcopy
 ...fillup rest of zboard with black stones
 ...poke 2 eyes in rest of zboard; endofgame:= false
 ...until endofgame do
 ......call leela-zero(zboard) => bestmoves,endofgame
 ......if null(intersection(bestmoves, group)) then pass(zboard)
 ......else makebestmove in group on zboard
-foreach point in group do
+...foreach point in group do
 ......if point.occupant = enemystone and not(zboard.point.occupant = enemystone)
 ......then board.point.occupant.cluster.status:= dead
-...Call leela-zero
-...Identify and mark on board locally dead stones surrounded by group

 **5.** Redraw colour map and shadows